Kotlin/KEEP/proposals/experimental.md

 ## Known issues

 * Once the API has been released, its call sites are still using the marker annotation, which means that the annotation class will need to go through the deprecation cycle, which is somewhat inconvenient.
-* For declarations in the standard library, as soon as a declaration is released, it'll have to be annotated with `@SinceKotlin(X)`, where X is the earliest version, since which there have been no incompatible changes to the declaration.
-However, the `-api-version` compatibility argument will have no knowledge of how that declaration looked before it was released, i.e. the declaration will not be visible with `-api-version Y` for `Y < X`, even if it was present in the version Y. This is the first case when the `-api-version` option cannot provide perfect compatibility with the selected library version.